E2FL: Equal and Equitable Federated Learning

-In this section, we discuss our hyperparameters for each baseline and for each dataset.
-In all the experiments we use SGD as the optimizer, and we use momentum of 0.9 with weight decay of 1e-4.
-We tune the learning rate and local epochs for each dataset and for each baseline to find the best results.
+In this section, we discuss our hyperparameters for each baseline and each dataset.
+In all the experiments we use SGD as the optimizer, and we use a momentum of 0.9 with weight decay of 1e-4.
+We tune the learning rate and local epochs for each dataset and each baseline to find the best results.
 We run all the experiments for 3000 global epochs and report the final results. q-FFL converges slower, so we allow 6000 global epochs for q-FFL.

-\paragraphb{FairMNISTPerm:} We experiment with LeNet architecture given in Table~\ref{tab:models}.
+\paragraphb{FairMNISTRotate:} We experiment with LeNet architecture given in Table~\ref{tab:models}.
 For local training in each \name round, each client uses 2 epochs with learning rate of 0.1.
 For FedAvg, we use 2 local epochs with learning rate of 0.01.
-For q-FFL, we use the hyperparameter of 0.1 with the same setting of FedAvg.
-We use batch size of 8 for all the experiments.
+For q-FFL, we set the q-FFL fairness hyperparameter to 0.1 along with the same settings of FedAvg.
+We use batch size of 8, and we select 25 client (out of 1000) in each FL round for all the experiments.

-\paragraphb{FEMNIST~\cite{DBLP:journals/corr/abs-1812-01097, DBLP:conf/ijcnn/CohenATS17}} is a character recognition classification task with 3,400 clients, 62 classes (52 for upper and lower case letters and 10 for digits), and 671,585 gray-scale images.
+\paragraphb{FEMNIST~\cite{DBLP:journals/corr/abs-1812-01097, DBLP:conf/ijcnn/CohenATS17}} is a character recognition classification task with 3,400 clients, 62 classes (52 for upper and lower case letters and 10 for digits), and 671,585 grey-scale images.
 Each client has data of their own handwritten digits or letters.
 We use LeNet architecture given in Table~\ref{tab:models}.
 For local training in each \name round, each client uses 2 epochs with learning rate of 0.05.
 For FedAvg, we use 2 local epochs with learning rate of 0.05.
-For q-FFL, we use the hyperparameter of 0.1 with the same setting of FedAvg.
-We use batch size of 10 for all the experiments.
+For q-FFL, we set the q-FFL fairness hyperparameter to 0.1 with the same setting of FedAvg.
+We use batch size of 10, and we select 25 clients (out of 3400) in each FL round for all the experiments.